phpMyFAQ/iOSAppTranslationStrings/README.md

 Please write an mail or issue in german or english.

 Localizable.strings Files :
 Only the right value is the translation and the characters with a % in front are placeholder for variable values.
+The chars \r\n don't delete.
+This are characters to set a new line.

 In all other *.strings Files are the right value the translation.
-Don’t modify the comments and the left value.
+Don’t modify the comments (/** ... */) and the left value.